AnoopAlias/AUTOM8N/docs/installation_cluster.rst

   usage: update_cluster_ipmap.py [-h] slave_hostname ip_here remote_ip

-The cluster is fully setup now and you can start adding accounts .Cluster automatically setus up DNS clustering and you should use master and slaves as the nameservers for the domain to ensure DNS LoadBalancing.

-The slave works independently (thus the scalability!) ,so ensure the backends required are installed on all slaves using
+9. Quirks for which we need a human intervention sometimes!
 ::

-   /opt/nDeploy/scripts/easy_php_setup.sh # For PHP
-   /opt/nDeploy/scripts/easy_hhvm_setup.sh # For HHVM

-   yum --enablerepo=ndeploy install nginx-nDeploy-module-passenger # Nginx
-   OR
-   yum --enablerepo=ndeploy install openresty-nDeploy-module-passenger # Openresty
-   AND
-   /opt/nDeploy/scripts/easy_passenger_setup.sh  #For Python/Ruby/NodeJS
+  # The machine sometimes act weired .
+  # Here are some weired behaviour we notice that need manual intervention
+  # We are still investigating reason for these and hopefully it will be fixed soon

+  # Unison doesnt start automatically on master after cluster setup
+  systemctl stop ndeploy_unison
+  systemctl start ndeploy_unison

+  #PostFix is not running on slave( see tip below and disable checksrvd and upcp cron)
+  systemctl restart postfix

+The cluster including PHP app server is fully setup now  and you can start adding accounts .Cluster automatically setus up DNS clustering and you should use master and slaves as the nameservers for the domain to ensure DNS LoadBalancing.

-.. tip:: Disable chkservd on slave dns only servers as chkservd can cause troubles in cluster operation.
+.. tip:: Disable chkservd and all its drivers on slave dns only servers as chkservd can cause troubles in cluster operation.

+         Disable all cronjobs including upcp cron in slaves crontab ( upcp sometimes removes non-cpanel componets setup by the cluster )